 Kicking your daily soda habit can be difficult, but the cons are enough to help get you started on the journey.
 Concerns are building about sugary beverages and their association with obesity, diabetes, high blood pressure, high cholesterol and heart disease, according to integrative medicine physician Irina Todorov, MD.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“You need to try to taper off as best you can,” he says.
+“If you cannot stop drinking sweetened beverages cold turkey, try to taper off as best you can,” says Dr. Todorov.
 “If you’re drinking a 20-ounce bottle of soda a day, try a 12-ounce bottle instead.
 If you’re drinking two sodas a day, try one.”